makinacorpus/DbToolsBundle/docs/content/backup_restore.md

 ```

 :::danger
-Per default, this command does not allow to restore a database when used in **production environment**.
+By default, this command does not allow to restore a database when used in **production environment**.
 Even if you use it with `--force`.

 If you know what you are doing and want to restore a